Masterpiece Story: Jupiter and Io by Correggio

-The ground shakes and rumbles as the nearby mountain awakens.
-Smoke emerges from its peaks and the volcano stirs from its slumber.
+The ground shakes and rumbles as the nearby mountain awakens with smoke emerging from its peaks.
 The land trembles more and a fiery blast shoots into the air as lava spews from the magma chamber.
-Liquid earth flows down the mountainside as rivers of molten rock.
 Death and destruction await all who live below this catastrophic eruption.
 The year is 1771 and Mount Vesuvius is erupting yet again and bringing panic to the people of Naples, Italy.
 Pierre-Jacques Volaire, a French painter and recent resident of the city, captures the moment with his Eruption of Mount Vesuvius.
-This is not your typical 18th century French painting.
-Gone are the silks, lace, and ribbons adorning ladies and goddesses.
+This is not your typical 18th-century French painting with tender ladies and goddesses.
 Love and desire are replaced by death and destruction.
 The games and intrigues of love seem flippant and ridiculous against the power and fury of nature.
 The only love here is the love of an almighty as you pray to survive.
 The Rococo style is forgotten as the Neoclassical world collides with the Romantic spirit.
-Volaire’s Eruption of Mount Vesuvius explores such themes and more.
 This is a nocturnal nightmare.
 This is a classical romance.

 Pierre-Jacques Volaire was born in Toulon, France but spent his most artistic years in and around Naples.
 He lived a fairly uneventful life and painted pretty scenes of the serene Italian countryside for English and German tourists.
 English and German gentlemen of the 18th century went on a Grand Tour of Europe, which always included Italy, as part of their cultural and intellectual education.
 To be considered a refined and worldly gentleman, one must have done Italy at some point in one’s life.
 Therefore, Pierre-Jacques Volaire had a ready audience to buy his pretty little paintings of idyllic life, pleasant moments, and picturesque scenes.
 This was all to change one evening in 1771 when Mount Vesuvius erupted.